mixxxdj/mixxx/source/chapters/library.rst

 History
 =======

+.. versionadded:: 1.11

-New in Mixxx 1.11: The history section automatically keeps a list of tracks you play in your DJ sets.This is handy for remembering what worked in your DJ sets, posting set-lists, or reporting your plays to licensing organizations.
+The history section automatically keeps a list of tracks you play in your DJ sets.This is handy for remembering what worked in your DJ sets, posting set-lists, or reporting your plays to licensing organizations.
 Every time you start Mixxx, a new history section is created.
 You can export it as a playlist in various formats or play it again with Auto DJ.
 You can join the current history session with a previous one by right-clicking and selecting "Join with previous".

 Analyze
 =======